j-marple-dev/SLAMBOX-SDK/docs/getting_started/lidar_setting.md

 Set the computer's IP address according to the AVIA default setting.
 The default setting of AVIA is to set your IP Address to `192.168.1.x`.
 In this tutorial, we will set IP address to `192.168.1.50`

 ![IP Address Setting](getting_started/lidar_setting/ip_setting_192_168_1_50.png){width=800px}

+Once you setup IP address, you may require to disable and re-enable in order to apply the configuration.

 ### 2.2.4.
 Launching LiDAR Viewer Software